ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL-FF.md

 ![](./images/serverless-ff-review/vnc-create01.PNG)

 Check that you are in you HandsOnLab compartment.
 If the compartment doesn't appear in the dropdown list, please refresh your browser (F5).
 After refreshing, select the HandsOnLab compartment.
-You must have a **[functions-vcn]** VCN.
+You must have a **[functions-vcn]** Virtual Cloud Network.

 ![](./images/serverless-ff-review/vnc-ff-create01.PNG)